 Diversity, Equity, and Inclusion

-Mechanical Engineering's work on diversity, equity, and inclusion is well under way.
+Mechanical Engineering's work on diversity, equity, and inclusion continues.
 Since the June 1, 2020 “Message of Support”, signed by over 100 ME faculty, staff, and students, we have been researching, thinking, and collaborating to forge a new pathway forward.

 The DEI Committee is identifying specific actions and activities to create a more just and equitable ME community around, for example, student and faculty recruitment and retention.
 DEI Committee members will engage with and support student organizations promoting community and inclusion, participate in Diversity, Equity and Inclusion activities across Stanford, and regularly update the broader ME community on Committee discussions and actions.
-Formation of the committee has been just a first step, and an important role of this initial Committee will be to establish long-term practices to ensure the continued viability of the Committee itself and an ongoing process for departmental improvement.
-The Committee meets bi-weekly, and members are expected to commit 2-4 hours/week to this effort on an ongoing basis.
+The Committee continues to develop long-term practices to ensure the continued viability of the Committee itself and an ongoing process for departmental improvement.
+The Committee meets monthly; student members are expected to commit 1-2 hours/week to this effort on an ongoing basis.
 Committee members are expected to participate for at least one year.
-Initial members of the Diversity, Equity, & Inclusion Committee are shown below.
-The DEI Committee meets every other Friday at 1 PM: Sept 4, Sept 18, Oct 2, Oct 16, Oct 30, Nov 6, Nov 20.
-Contact Co-Chairs Prof. Sheri Sheppard or Prof. Arun Majumdar if you are interested in attending, or if you would like to recommend a discussion topic.
+Current members of the Diversity, Equity, & Inclusion Committee are shown below.
+Community members should feel free to contact any of the current DEI Committee Members with questions, pointers, or suggested meeting topics.

 We envision the Diversity, Equity, & Inclusion Sounding Board as a larger body, also with representation across the department, that gives periodic feedback to the DEI Committee on its activities and initiatives and helps to engage the department as a whole in this process.
 The DEI Committee will provide quarterly progress reports/presentations to the Sounding Board, and the Sounding Board will provide advice and feedback to the DEI Committee.
 The Sounding Board will ensure that the DEI committee considers a broad range of perspectives and experiences.
 Membership on the DEI Sounding Board involves a smaller time commitment (1-2 meetings per quarter), than the DEI Committee, but its role is equally important.